German Antarctic Expedition (1938–1939): Expedition

 The region between 10 ° W and 15 ° E was named New Swabia (Neuschwabenland) by the expedition leader.
 In the meantime, the Norwegian government had found out about the German Antarctic activities after the wife of the deputy expedition leader Ernst Herrmann had informed Norwegian geologist Adolf Hoel.
 On January 14, 1939, the Norwegian government declared the entire sector between 20 ° W and 45 ° E Norwegian territory (Queen Maud Land) without defining its southern extent.

 On February 6, 1939, the expedition embarked on its return voyage, left the coast of Antarctica and carried out oceanographic research in the vicinity of Bouvet Island and Fernando de Noronha.
-At the request of the Navy High Command, crew members landed on the Brazilian island of Trindade on March 18 to check whether submarines could be supplied with fresh water and food without being noticed.
+In addition, there was a secret military assignment to explore the islands of Trindade and Martim Vaz for use as potential future naval bases.
 The landing crew was shipwrecked in a small bay and had to be rescued.
-Since the landing had taken place in the strictest secrecy, Ritscher did not include the event in his final printed report.
 On April 11, 1939, the Schwabenland arrived in Hamburg.